Japan–United States relations: 1950s: Anti-base protests and the struggle to revise the Security Treaty

-1960s: The Anpo protests and Okinawan reversion
+1960s: Anpo protests and Okinawan reversion

 From a Japanese perspective, the revised U.S.-Japan Security Treaty signed in January 1960, known as "Anpo" in Japanese, represented significant improvement over the original treaty, committing the United States to defend Japan in an attack, requiring prior consultation with the Japanese government before dispatching US forces based in Japan overseas, removing the clause preauthorizing suppression of domestic disturbances, and specifying an initial 10-year term, after which the treaty could be abrogated by either party with one year's notice.

 Because the new treaty was better than the old one, Prime Minister Kishi expected it to be ratified in relatively short order.
 Accordingly, he invited Eisenhower to visit Japan beginning on June 19, 1960, in part to celebrate the newly ratified treaty.
 If Eisenhower's visit had proceeded as planned, he would have become the first sitting US president to visit Japan.